armory/documentation/_spinnaker/policy_engine.md

 * An existing OPA cluster
 * An OPA server deployed in an existing Kubernetes cluster with an Armory Spinnaker deployment.
 If you want to use this method, use the following YAML example to deploy the OPA server:

+For more information about how to deploy an OPA server, see the OPA documentation.

 This example manifest creates an OPA deployment in the same namespace as your Spinnaker deployment and exposes the OPA API:

 ```yaml